Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

         ```bash
         curl -k -H "Authorization: Bearer $TOKEN" -L -X PATCH \
-            'https://api-gw-service-nmn.local/apis/smd/hsm/v2/Inventory/EthernetInterfaces/0040a68350a4' -H 'Content-Type: application/json' --data-raw '{"MACAddress":"xx:xx:xx:xx:xx:xx","IPAddresses":[{"IPAddress":"10.xxx.xxx.xxx"}],"ComponentID":"XNAME"}'
+            'https://api-gw-service-nmn.local/apis/smd/hsm/v2/Inventory/EthernetInterfaces/0040a68350a4' -H 'Content-Type: application/json' \
+            --data-raw '{"MACAddress":"xx:xx:xx:xx:xx:xx","IPAddresses":[{"IPAddress":"10.xxx.xxx.xxx"}],"ComponentID":"XNAME"}'
         ```

-    4. Repeat the preceding command for each node in the blade.
+    1. Repeat the preceding command for each node in the blade.

 #### Re-enable `hms-discovery` cron job

-1. Rediscover the `ChassisBMC` (the example shows cabinet 1005, chassis 3).
+1. (`ncn#`) Rediscover the `ChassisBMC` (the example shows cabinet 1005, chassis 3).

    Rediscovering the `ChassisBMC` will update HSM to become aware of the newly populated slot and allow CAPMC to perform power actions on the slot.

     ```bash
     cray hsm inventory discover create --xnames x1005c3b0
     ```

-1. Verify that discovery of the `ChassisBMC` has completed (`LastDiscoveryStatus` = "`DiscoverOK`").
+1. (`ncn#`) Verify that discovery of the `ChassisBMC` has completed.

+    That is, verify that `LastDiscoveryStatus` = `DiscoverOK`.

     ```bash
     cray hsm inventory redfishEndpoints describe x1005c3b0 --format json